 Dele Alli’s sister Barbara Johnson has pleaded with the Tottenham Hotspur star to reconsider his decision not to speak to his family, saying that they are not after his wealth or fame.

-We all miss you and love you dearly, we not after your money or your fame we just want are little #Delbot back, love you lots like jelly tots”.
+We all miss you and love you dearly, we not after your money or your fame we just want our little #Delbot back, love you lots like jelly tots”.

-Ruby Mae is already a full-fledged model at the age of 22 (As at 2017) and though she isn’t as famous as Kendall Jenner just yet.
+Ruby Mae is already a full-fledged model at the age of 22 (As of 2017) and though she isn’t as famous as Kendall Jenner just yet.
 We bet she’s well on her way.

 Ruby Mae’s net worth may not be much now, but with her connection to Dele, it’s only a matter of time before she gets recognized.
 She is currently being represented by Boss Models Management, in the U.K.

 He listens to her and prefers her than his family.

-Dele Alli Childhood Story Plus Untold Biography Facts –Childhood Career and Rise
+Dele Alli Childhood Career and Rise:

 Dele played football with his friends from local fields right from his childhood.
-He came through the ranks at his local team in his neighborhood called City Colts.
+He came through the ranks at his local team in his neighbourhood called City Colts.
 This was where he learnt football.

 Dele began what was termed a serious football career at age 11 when he returned to Milton Keynes from the United States.